 Have 3 Days in Austin?
 Here’s What You Can Do!

-- Visit a couple of breweries: Besides music, Austin is also famous for its delicious craft beer.
+- Visit a couple of breweries in Austin: Besides music, Austin is also famous for its delicious craft beer.
 So do yourself a favor and visit one of its great breweries, such as Blue Owl Brewing or Zilker Brewing.
 Alternatively, you could take a private breweries tour in the city!

 - Go on a self-guided tour: You can go on a free self-guided history tour in Austin.
 All you need is your mobile.
 The series is available through the Otocast app (iOS or Android).